 Mobile broadband is a reality and as the Internet generation is accustomed to having broadband access wherever they go and not just at home or in the office.

-In addition, Ericsson predicts that by 2020 there will 50 billion connected ”devices”.
 The efficient design of LTE enables it to embrace the huge range of demanding solutions and services for monitoring and surveillance of billions and billions of machines as well as the high bandwidth demanding media related services.